jase-d-ace/dice-util/README.md

 React app has been *tentatively* finished and is now merged to `master`.
 It's also live [here](https://rollsomedice.surge.sh).
 The original node util is under `node-util`.

+## Update as of 04/12/2020

+I've started working on separate rules for character creation.
+There are different iterations of the `rollStatLine` function found in `dice-client/src/services.js` in different branches on this repo.

+* `drop-ones` implements a rule where your stat generation will never include a 1.
+* `drop-sevens` adds up the total number after rolling 4d6-drop-lowest, and re-rolls any totals less than 7.

 I'll fully flesh out this readme some other time.